Contents

 Solution:

 September is National Campus Safety Awareness Month, approved by Congress in 2008 to encourage a public conversation about important topics in violence prevention at colleges and universities.
-It’s an opportunity to highlight tools and resources to support campus safety.
-It is also a good time to emphasize the importance of educating students about avoiding risk and keeping themselves and their communities safe.
+It’s an opportunity for higher education leaders to highlight tools and resources to support campus safety.
+It is also a good time to emphasize the importance of educating students on how to avoid risks, support their peers, and foster a safer community.

 Vector Solutions provides hundreds of high-impact online courses for students, administrators, faculty, and staff, addressing important campus safety topics such as sexual violence, hazing, substance misuse, mental health, and more.
 It also published a series of Campus Prevention Network National Insights Reports, delving into course survey data to share insights about these critical issues.
 Below, we share some information and resources to help support prevention efforts for some of the most significant challenges to campus safety.

 According to the National Sexual Violence Resource Center, one in five women and one in 16 men are sexually assaulted while in college.
 These incidents can have a lasting impact on students’ physical and mental well-being and academics.
-Vector Solutions’ survey data found there remains a stigma around sexual assault, and many students don’t report it due to fear of being blamed or because they believe nothing will be done.
-Vector’s data also found that students who identify as LGBTQIA+ report experiencing unwanted sexual contact at nearly double the rate of the whole student population.
+Vector Solutions’ survey data found that there remains a stigma around sexual assault, and many students don’t report it due to fear of being blamed or because they believe nothing will be done.

 What colleges and universities can do:

-1. Encourage initiatives that build an inclusive, supportive culture and educate students about sexual assault awareness and prevention to help reduce the stigma and make it more likely students will report incidents.
+• Encourage initiatives that build a supportive culture and educate students about sexual assault awareness and prevention to help reduce the stigma and make it more likely that students will report incidents.

 Hazing

-Often seen hand-in-hand with Greek Life on campus and athletic teams, hazing also can occur across student groups such as honor societies and performing arts groups.
+While often associated with Greek Life and athletics, hazing can also surface in other student organizations such as honor societies, performing arts groups, and even academic clubs.
 According to a study by Stop Hazing, three out of five students are subjected to hazing on campus, and 95% of students who are hazed don’t report it to campus officials.
-Currently, 44 states have anti-hazing laws, and there have been recent efforts in Congress to enact legislation requiring colleges and universities to educate students about the dangers of hazing and hold organizations that engage in this harmful behavior accountable.
+Currently, 44 states have anti-hazing laws.
+In addition, the Stop Campus Hazing Act, introduced in Congress, would require colleges and universities to educate students about the dangers of hazing and hold organizations that engage in this harmful behavior accountable.

 What colleges and universities can do:

-3. Meet regularly with student groups on campus to clarify campus policy around hazing.
-Host a campus forum for students, faculty, and staff to have an honest and open discussion about hazing in student groups.
+• Meet regularly with student groups on campus to clarify campus policy around hazing.
+This could include hosting a campus forum for students, faculty, and staff to have an honest and open discussion about hazing in student groups.

 Substance Misuse